zalando/restful-api-guidelines/performance/Performance.md

 }
 ```

-The approach we recommend for field is a Zalando Github project,
+The approach we recommend for field filtering is a Zalando Github project,
 [json-fields](https://github.com/zalando/json-fields).
 It defines a formal grammar for the ANTLR
  parser generator and provides a ready-to use library for Java / Jackson based projects
  ([Maven link](http://mvnrepository.com/artifact/org.zalando.guild.api/json-fields-jackson)).